-A harmonic mean is used to make sure that all chains that are evaluated in parallel and share HMC hyperparameters can make progress \citep{hoffman2021adaptive}. $\phi_\epsilon$ is also adapted using ADAM.
-When HMC is parameterized by $\tau$ rather than $L$ it is important to initialize $\epsilon$ to a reasonable value so as not to waste a lot of compute in the early iterations.
-Standard protocol is to do a search over $\epsilon$ until a reasonable acceptance probability is obtained \citep{hoffman2011no}.
-To make more efficient use of gradient evaluations, we instead force HMC to only take a single leapfrog step for the first 100 iterations.
-This procedure recruits ADAM to perform the search for us, while also carefully navigating the potentially pathological geometry if the algorithm is initialized in a suboptimal location.

-The mean $\mu$ and variance $\sigma^2$ of the state are learned using a variant of Welford's algorithm \citep{welford1962note} which uses an exponentially weighted average with a decaying learning rate to smoothly discount early, non-representative iterates.
-To aid trajectory adaptation, instead of using raw $\sigma^2$ as the value for the diagonal of $M$, we normalize it by the largest component.
-This has the effect of minimizing the effect of learning $M$ on the optimal value for $\tau$ (which ideally depends primarily on the longest length scale of the distribution).
-ChEES, ChEESR and SNAPER require (see \Cref{eq:snaper,eq:f_chees}) $x$ to be centered.
-This center is computed by applying the same algorithm as is used to learn $\mu$ except the update is derived either from the current state $x^{(t)}$ or acceptance-probability weighted proposed state $\frac{1}{\sum_b \alpha_b} \sum_b \alpha_b x'^{(t + 1, b)}$ as appropriate.
+In this section we discuss how to incorporate the SNAPER criterion into a specific instance of an adaptive MCMC algorithm.
+Instead of more typical windowed adaptation setup popularized by \citet{carpenter2017stan} we propose to adapt the hyperparameters continously with a decaying adaptation rate.
+See \Cref{sec:sga_hmc_details} for additional details.
+We adjust $\epsilon$ using ADAM \citep{kingma2015adam}, with a synthetic gradient derived from the difference between the harmonic mean of the acceptance probability and a target acceptance probability of $\alpha^* = 0.8$.
+To ensure a reasonable value for $\epsilon$ early in the adaptation period, we fix $\ell = 1$ for the first 100 iterations. $M$ is learned using a variant of Welford's algorithm \citep{welford1962note} which uses an exponentially weighted average with a decaying learning rate to smoothly discount early, biased iterates.
+The same algorithm is also used for centering $z$ when computing the value of the SNAPER, ChEES and ChEESR criteria. $\tau$ is taken to be sampled from $\unif(0, 2\bar{\tau})$, where $\bar{\tau}$ is learned using ADAM following the pathwise gradients computed via automatic differentiation.
+For SNAPER, we learn $w$ using the minibatch Oja's algorithm \Cref{alg:oja}.